The School Principal ‘Time-Clawback’ Method

 - First thing on Monday morning, review your calendar backbone.
 Plug new tasks into their respective slots.
 A new coaching session with your 8th Grade Math teacher?
 Into the Tuesday 10 am slot.
 Recruiting a Substitute Teacher?
 HR is on Wednesday afternoons.
 Of course, there are exceptions; you may even add slots for those.
 You can also do this with green, yellow, and pink Post-It notes on your office wall, or even use the free program trello.

 2. Identify Your Most Important Problem and Solve It First

 This idea will help you when you’re in firefighting mode and don’t know what to tackle first.
 A key concept in Lean is called the Theory of Constraints (ToC).
 The ToC shows us how a lack of priorities can lead us to mistakenly optimize a short-term solution while causing the whole school to be more inefficient.

-An example is a principal that decides to coach 3 new underperforming teachers instead of fixing a faulty hiring process (oh no, more underperforming teachers will be hired!).
+An example is a principal who decides to coach three new underperforming teachers instead of fixing a faulty hiring process (oh no, more underperforming teachers will be hired!).
 According to the ToC, you should first address the most important constraint that stands in the way of your goal.
 In manufacturing, this is called a bottleneck.
 When you solve your bottleneck, you then find the next one.

-1. In order to set your priority, ask yourself “what is the most important constraint that stands in the way of my goal”.
-Another way to put it could be “what can I solve today that will make everything else easier to solve”?
+- In order to set your priority, ask yourself, “What is the most important constraint that stands in the way of my goal?”
+Another way to put it could be, “What can I solve today that will make everything else easier to solve”?

-2. In order to find the root cause, repeatedly ask the question “Why” (five times is a good rule of thumb) until you can peel away the layers of symptoms.
-Eg. Why am I having a lot of discipline issues in the 3rd grade…5 Why’s…I need to improve the hiring process to test the classroom management skills of new teachers.
+- In order to find the root cause, repeatedly ask the question “Why?” (five times is a good rule of thumb) until you can peel away the layers of symptoms.
+E.g. Why am I having a lot of discipline issues in the 3rd grade…5 Why’s…I need to improve the hiring process to test the classroom management skills of new teachers.